By Ian Wilson (Rated PG)

 “Suit yourself,” said Hoarfrost as he went to the kitchen to get some ice.

 “Is that Latin?”
 I asked.
-The man continued to chant quietly.
+The man continued to chant without acknowledging me.

-“Hey,” I said, growingly a little annoyed that he answered none of our queries.
+“Hey,” I growled, growing annoyed.
 “Are you gonna answer me, or what?”

 “You’re the one who’s in trouble, Walter Ulric,” said the man.